- Pros: Fairly simple package. Potentially tailored fees. Good quality terminals.

 Like most merchant service providers, Tyl offers these basic online payment options:

-Payment links: Through the virtual terminal in a browser, you can create payment links to send via email, text or QR code.
-These lead to a web page where the customer can pay online.
+Payment links: The virtual terminal lets you create payment links to send via email, text or QR code.
+These lead to a web page where customers can pay online.

-Online payment gateway: The Tyl payment system can be implemented as an online checkout on compatible ecommerce platforms like WooCommerce.
+Online payment gateway: Tyl's payment system can be implemented as an online checkout on compatible ecommerce platforms like WooCommerce.
 This can be customised to suit your branding.

 All these online payment methods come with a monthly rolling contract where PCI-DSS compliance needs to be implemented.